You will need roughly 7 minutes to read this article.

-After specifying which branch triggers your new deployment pipeline, you can choose to use one of Codeship’s turnkey deployment integrations or to use your own custom script deployment.
+After specifying which branch triggers your new deployment pipeline, you can choose to use one of CodeShip’s pre-configured deployment integrations or to use your own custom script deployment.

-If you want to use one of Codeship’s turnkey deployment integrations, just click on your host provider and provide the necessary account credentials as requested.
+Click on your host provider and then provide the necessary account credentials as requested.

-If you don’t want to use one of the turnkey deployment integrations, you can instead use your own custom script deployment.
-From the list of deployment targets, just select the last option - Custom Script.
+If you don’t want to use one of the pre-configured deployment integrations, you can instead use your own custom script deployment.

 It’s worth noting that for each deployment pipeline, you can add multiple deployments or multiple deployment steps.
 For instance, you can have one deployment on a